Short summer excursion to Engelberg

 In this post, Katrin takes you on a family-friendly tour of discovery through the Engelberg mountains.
 Good views are guaranteed!

 The weekend is just around the corner and the weather forecast for the whole of Switzerland is fantastic.
-High temperatures and sunshine – ideal conditions for a spontaneous excursion.
+High temperatures and sunshine – the best conditions for a spontaneous trip.

-The first thing I automatically think of is a youth hostel by the lake.
-But I can’t find a room for myself and my companion at such short notice.
-I therefore have to study which youth hostel is otherwise suitable for two adults and a 3‑year-old.
+First of all, I automatically think of a youth hostel by the lake.
+At such short notice, however, I can no longer find a room for myself and my companion.
+I therefore have to consider which youth hostel would otherwise be suitable for two adults and a 3‑year-old.

-Due to a relatively short journey from Zurich, you can choose from the mountain youth hostels in Grindelwald, Valbella and Engelberg.
-Finally, Engelberg impresses us with the family-friendly Brunni hiking area.
+Because of the relatively short journey from Zurich, the mountain youth hostels in Grindelwald, Valbella and Engelberg are up for selection.
+In the end, Engelberg convinces us with the family-friendly hiking area Brunni.

 Hiking instead of swimming – the anticipation of the mountain air is great. © Katrin Lippik

-We set off for Central Switzerland on Saturday morning.
-After just over an hour, we reach Engelberg Youth Hostel.
+We set off on Saturday morning in the direction of Central Switzerland.
+After a little more than an hour we reach the Engelberg Youth Hostel.

-Isabel, the Hostel Manager, has been informed about our early arrival and has already provided us with an envelope with keys and brochures about the region.
-After moving into our room, getting changed and applying sunscreen, we head for the Brunni mountain lifts (about 20 minutes on foot).
+Isabel, the hostel manager, has been informed about our early arrival and has already prepared an envelope with a key and brochures about the region.
+After checking into our room, changing clothes and applying sunscreen, we head towards the Brunni cable cars (about a 20-minute walk).

-We take the aerial cableway to Ristis and then continue on the chairlift to the Brunni hut.
+We take the aerial cable car to Ristis and then continue with the chairlift to the Brunnihütte.

-There we are welcomed by Lake Härzli – a heart-shaped lake – with a 220-metre barefoot trail/tickle trail that enthuses many children.
+There we are greeted by Lake Härzli – a heart-shaped lake – which delights many children with a 220m long barefoot path / tickle trail.

 For young and old alike – the family-friendly Brunni hiking area has something for everyone. © Katrin Lippik